jud0r/jud0r/README.md

-- 👋 Hi, I’m @jud0r from Brazil
+- 👋 Hi, I’m Thiago da Silva from Brazil
-- 👀 I’m interested in learning about .NET technologies
+- 👀 I’m interested in learning about .NET Core technologies
-- 🌱 I’m currently working and learning C# and Entity Framework
+- 🌱 I’m currently working with and learning about C#, Entity Framework, Dapper
 - 💞️ I’m looking to collaborate on C# projects
 - 📫 You can reach me by e-mail at thiago.silva@outlook.com